adreso/test-blossom/readme.md

 - We could think ahead, and separate the project into microservices and have an inventory microservice and another for ordering, for example

 #### _Some of the problems encountered while creating the application were:_
-- I only had a problem and was creating the CI CD, I had a lot of time without doing this, so I forgot to add some permissions to the CodeBuild to be able to push the image to the ECR among other permissions, I expend a lot of time figuring out what was wrong, because the output error don't give me much detail, but after a while I was able to solve it.
+- When creating the CI CD, I had a lot of time without doing this, so I forgot to add some permissions to the CodeBuild to be able to push the image to the ECR among other permissions, I expend a lot of time figuring out what was wrong, because the output error don't give me much detail, but after a while I was able to solve it.
 - Another difficulty I had was with the rules of the Load Balancer, I created the Load Balancer with a CDK previously created for me a time ago, so I create a rule to forward the traffic to the target group, I change the path in my application to add actuator for the health of the application and I only change the health check in the target group, but I forget to change the rule in the Load Balancer, so I expend a lot of time figuring out what was wrong, but after a while I was able to solve it.
+- I exceded the Docker quota to pull images when doing the CI/CD, so I just create a public ECR to push the **AmazonCorreto** image and pull it from there
 - In general, I don't have too much problem creating the application, maybe I miss some time to do more thing to demonstrate more of my skills and knowledge, like implementing X-Ray, but I think I did a good job.

+<a name="theoretical-questions"></a>
 ## Theoretical questions
 **Describe how and why you would implement the Repository design pattern in this application.**